plasne/cosmos-ingest/README.md

 The goal of this solution was to prove that 4.2 million records in Event Hubs could be dispatched to Cosmos in under 30 minutes.

-There are 2 projects:
+There are multiple projects:

 * producer - This project pushs the records into Event Hubs.

 * consumer - This project reads the records from Event Hubs and pushes them into Cosmos.

 These projects are written as dotnet console applications that use the latest versions of the SDKs for Event Hubs and Cosmos.
 At the time of this writing, that meant using EventProcessorClient for Event Hubs and the AllowBulkExecution flag for Cosmos.
-Using the EventProcessorClient requires a Storage Account for recording
+Using the EventProcessorClient requires a Storage Account for checkpointing.

 The solutions were hosted in Azure Kubernetes Service (AKS).
-The deploy.yaml files in each project include a deployment for 8 containers of each.
+The deploy.yaml files in each project include a deployment for 1 Pod with 8 replicas of each.

+* func - This project shows comparable consumers using Azure Functions.

+## Links

+* Click to see all [Performance Test Results](./performance-tests.md).

+* Click to learn more about the [Azure Functions](./func/README.md).

+* Click for guidance on [architecture](./architecture.md), such as when to use the SDK/AKS microservice approach vs. Functions and design considerations for Event Hubs and Cosmos.

+* Click to learn more about the [consumer service](./consumer/README.md), such as the rate-limiting technique and how a rolling checkpoint is handled.

+* Click to learn more about [message delivery](./message-delivery.md), for instance, how to handle at-least-once delivery semantics, and if I put in 4.2m messages do I get that same number out?

 ## Running a Test